4 Minute Read

 Even before COVID, more and more project owners were requiring the contractors and subcontractors they worked with to have modern technologies and processes in place to pull together job costs, progress reports and other important construction data in real time.
 By expanding access to vital project data beyond the back office through cloud-based software, all of your project stakeholders can work with real-time data.
 This helps you spot issues, mitigate project risks, more accurately capture costs and increase productivity.
 Real-time data is also going to be important for addressing new health and safety measures being put in place by local and federal agencies.
 In order to show compliance, you’ll need to be able to pull critical data at a moment’s notice.

-Just as important as real-time data, having integrated software is vital to streamlining workflows and reducing time-consuming administrative tasks.
+Just as important as real-time data, having connected software solutions and data is vital to streamlining workflows and reducing time-consuming administrative tasks.
 Disconnected software solutions or a mix of programs and manual processes like paper and spreadsheets leads to having to re-enter your data multiple times into each system of record.
 This means data you need is often anywhere from days to months old before you get it in formats that make sense to you.
-A single, integrated construction management solution, however, removes these manual processes.
+A single, connected construction management solution, however, removes these manual processes.
 Your field teams can enter information from their mobile devices at the jobsite and have it instantly populate to your accounting, project management or other back office functions.
 And you save hours of costly overhead having to rekey and make sense of mountains of different data.

 3. How easy is our software to use for everyone on our project teams?